agswapnil7/ec2-terraform/README.md

 ```

 ## Conclusion
-This PoC demonstrates Terraform's ability to automatically provision AWS infrastructure, manage state, and provide a reusable setup.
+This demonstrates Terraform's ability to automatically provision AWS infrastructure, manage state, and provide a reusable setup.